canonical/review-gator/README.md

 #### Specific Configurations
 * `owners.$USERNAME.max-age`: Int.
 Max age of the MP to show in search results
 * `repos.$REPO-NAME.review-count`: Int.
-Number of reviews to show in the search results
+Number of reviewer boxes to display on an MP.
 * `repos.$REPO-NAME.tox`: Boolean.
 Enable tox for a specific repository

 Testing with Tox